-A children’s clothing retailer is facing court action after allegedly underpaying four migrant workers more than $140,000.
+A children’s clothing retailer is facing court after allegedly underpaying four migrant workers more than $140,000.

-The Fair Work Ombudsman has accused the company of breaching Protecting Vulnerable Worker laws by committing serious contraventions including hindering or obstructing Fair Work inspectors.
+The Fair Work Ombudsman accuses the company of breaching Protecting Vulnerable Worker laws.

-Blue Sky Kids Land, which operates outlets in Canberra and Sydney, and its directors, Guo Dong Gu and Fei Rong Yang, are facing the Federal Court.
+Facing the Federal Court are Blue Sky Kids Land, which has outlets in Canberra and Sydney, and its directors, Guo Dong Gu and Fei Rong Yang.

-They were employed as sales people in the stores.
+The clothing store employed the workers, all women in their 40s from China, as sales people in the stores.

-Fair Work inspectors discovered the underpayments after one of them complained to the workplace watchdog.
+Fair Work inspectors discovered the underpayments after one of the workers complained to the workplace watchdog.

 Individual underpayments range from $16,007 to $47,285.